Next Launch:

 Mass: 590,000 kg (1,300,000 lb)

-The Atlas V 551 variant uses a five-meter payload fairing (5), five side-mounted solid rocket boosters (5), and a single engine Centaur upper stage (1).
+The Atlas V 551 variant features a five-meter payload fairing (5), five side-mounted solid rocket boosters (5), and a single-engine Centaur upper stage (1).
+One of its most notable missions occurred in January 2006, when it launched the New Horizons probe on its journey to Pluto and the Kuiper Belt.

 From this